the-raspberry-pi-guy/Bike-Rental-System-Edi-CW/README.md

 #### UML Class Diagram
 Classes:
-* Add BikeType class to UML diagram, replacement value for the BikeType
+* Add BikeType class to UML diagram, replacement value for the BikeType :white_check_mark:
-* Implement partnership using associations (self-association)
+* Implement partnership using associations (self-association) :white_check_mark:
-* Record bike status in class
+* Record bike status in class :white_check_mark:
-* Where do you keep "book information"?
+* Where do you keep "book information"? :white_check_mark:

 Attributes & Methods:
 * Consider each bike and booking has status - what data structure?
-DON'T use String - USE ENUMS
+DON'T use String - USE ENUMS :white_check_mark:

 Associations:
-* Consider partnership association (as in Classes)
+* Consider partnership association (as in Classes) :white_check_mark:

 #### UML Sequence Diagram:
 * Use correct notation when calling/using method/operation of objects (Lecture 6 page 21)